andyzeng/arc-robot-vision/README.md

     cd arc-robot-vision/image-matching
     ```

-2. Run the model to compute features for the testing split of our image matching dataset
+2. Run the model to compute features for the testing split of our image matching dataset:

     ```bash
     th test.lua # creates HDF5 output file and saves into snapshots folder
     ```

-3. Run the evaluation script in Matlab to compute 1 vs 20 object recognition accuracies over our image matching dataset, as reported in our [paper]()
+3. Run the evaluation script in Matlab to compute 1 vs 20 object recognition accuracies over our image matching dataset, as reported in our [paper]():

     ```matlab
     evaluateTwoStage;
     ```

-    or run the following in Matlab for evaluation on a single model (instead of a two stage system)
+    or run the following in Matlab for evaluation on a single model (instead of a two stage system):

     ```matlab
     evaluateModel;